-Retired Vice President, Space Launch System Program, Boeing
+Retired Vice President, Space Launch System, The Boeing Company

-Virginia Barnes managed a number of defense and space programs and efforts, including International Space Station (ISS), fighter and support programs, defense modernization and weapons, and simulation and training during her tenure with Boeing.
+Virginia Barnes led a number of defense and space programs, including International Space Station (ISS), fighter and support programs, defense modernization and weapons, and simulation and training during her tenure with Boeing.

-Barnes began her career as a financial cost analyst with Boeing in Huntsville, Ala., in 1981, after graduating from the University of Alabama in Huntsville accounting program.
+Ms. Barnes began her career as a financial cost analyst with Boeing in Huntsville, Ala., in 1981, and graduated from The University of Alabama in Huntsville.
 She later earned her master’s degree in business from Vanderbilt’s Owen Graduate School of Management.